nxp-imx/imx-smw/Documentations/API/source/capabilities/ele.rst

 The following :numref:`ele_permitted_algorithm` lists all permitted algorithms applicable in ELE subsystem.
 Only one permitted algorithm is allowed per key.

-The key permitted algorithm definition:

- - can be defines once with one of the key usages or repeated to each key usage.
- - if more than one permitted algorithm is given in the key policy (one different per key usage or several per key usage), only the first algorithm is retained, others are ignored.

 .. table:: ELE Key permitted algorithm
    :name: ele_permitted_algorithm
    :align: center